HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/codesamples/javascript.md

 ### Putting it all together

-With the object instances in place, we can stick the pipe together to execute the flow
+With the object instances in place, we can stick the pipe together to execute the flow based on [this article](https://wissel.net/blog/2023/07/handle-http-chunked-responses.html).

 ```js
 const insertPoint = document.getElementById('resultTableBody');